1.1 The definitions and rules of interpretation in this clause apply in this agreement.

 8.1 Each party agrees that it shall comply with all applicable laws, statutes, regulations and codes relating to anti-bribery and anti-corruption including but not limited to the Bribery Act 2010 and the General Data Protection Regulation;

-8.2 Breach of this clause 8 shall be deemed a material breach under clause 12.1(b).
+8.2 Breach of the terms of clause 8.1 shall be deemed a material breach under clause 12.1(b).

 9.1 Nothing in this agreement shall exclude or restrict either party’s liability for death or personal injury resulting from the negligence of that party or its employees while acting in the course of their employment.